GuppyCoder/academic-projects/autonomous-driving-planner/README.md

 ## Attribution

-Some components of this project (such as evaluation scripts and dataset loaders) were provided as part of the official course materials for CS [insert course number] at UT Austin.
+Some components of this project (such as evaluation scripts and dataset loaders) were provided as part of the official course materials at UT Austin.
 They are included here solely for demonstration purposes to provide context for the models and code I developed during the course.

-If you are a current student in this or a similar course, **do not reuse or submit any of this code.**
+Again, If you are a current student in this or a similar course, **do not reuse or submit any of this code.**